eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 2. Store system configuration.
 3. Be used to elect a master.

-Popular projects that use Zookeeper include Hadoop and Kafka.
+Popular projects that use Zookeeper include Hadoop and Kafka (although Kafka voted removed Zookeeper in 2019).

 ## References